Export templates¶

 - While editing a template, the Run preview pane renders it against your live objects so you can see the output before saving.

 - From the template list, each row has a Render & download action that produces the file (saved as an attachment when you enabled that option).
+The same action sits in the header of the template's own page.

 Config-template bindings¶